ciacicode/ciacicode.github.io/content/posts/metis.md

 From low fidelity, to high fidelity prototype, I tested the experience with volunteers solutions engineers and gathered some feedback.
 With this feedback I could improve.

-**Question dependency**
+### Question dependency
-<br>If an answer to question A was 'Yes', a subset of questions should pop up, for an answer of 'No', another set of questions should pop up.
+If an answer to question A was 'Yes', a subset of questions should pop up, for an answer of 'No', another set of questions should pop up.
 This interdepency made the job more complex, but also more interesting.

-**Asynchronous scoring**
+### Asynchronous scoring
-<br>Some Solutions Engineers feel confident scoring answers as they go, while others feel more comfortable scoring after the interview is over.
+Some Solutions Engineers feel confident scoring answers as they go, while others feel more comfortable scoring after the interview is over.
 It was important to give a space to review answers and score at any time.

 ## Finalise